dfir-iris/blog.dfir-iris.org/docs/deep_dives/custom_attributes_dive.md

 ### A final note

 We have to admit, **this was far from trivial** :material-emoticon-sick-outline:.
 We are currently thinking of new ways to improve these types of specific custom attributes, and they will probably get better over time.
-In the meantime, the solution is always a trick away !
+In the meantime, we have to trick a little !

 ## Under the hood
 So how does custom attributes work under the hood ?
 It's actually simpler than writing one as we did above. :fontawesome-regular-face-smile-beam: